athaeryn/otolith/README.md

 the current point through the rotation.

 If you wish, you may stop your callback being called, either temporarily or permanently.
-You can "pause" the gimbal with the `lock` function, and "unpause" it with the `unlock` function.
-Don't worry, [gimbal lock](http://en.wikipedia.org/wiki/Gimbal_lock) isn't an issue.
+You can use the `start` and `stop` functions to stop your callback being called.

 ## Options